ivan-penchev/penchev-com/_posts/2024-11-02-create-tui-with-go.md

 ```
 {: file='tui.go'}

+Next, let's define the view for our model.

 ### Define our Model (View)

 The view defines how the user interface (UI) is rendered and what elements are displayed.

 ```go
 func (m model) View() string {